ar-io/ar-io-ant-registry-process/docs/madr/3-handlers.md

 - **Cons:**
   - Increased complexity in management.
-  - Unable to index ANT's without the ANT itself sending the state to the registry, which could be added as a handler to ants, but uneccesary.
+  - Unable to index ANT's without the ANT itself sending the state to the registry, which could be added as a handler to ants, but unnecessary.

 ## Decision Outcome